-For instance, Figure 9-6, at the top, shows that I've accidentally forgotten the parentheses after a method call.
+For instance, Figure 9-3, at the top, shows that I've accidentally forgotten the parentheses after a method call.
 This causes a compile error.
 But the stop-sign icon next to the error tells me that Fix-it has a suggestion.
-I click the stop-sign icon, and Figure 9-6, at the bottom, shows what happens: a dialog pops up, not only showing the full error message but also telling me how Fix-It proposes to fix the problem - by inserting the parentheses.
-If I click the Fix button in the dialog, Xcode does insert the parentheses - and the error vanishes, because the problem is solved.
+I click the stop-sign icon, and Figure 9-3, at the bottom, shows what happens: a Fix-it dialog pops up, telling me how it proposes to fix the problem - by inserting the parentheses.
+Moreover, Xcode is showing me what my code would look like if Fix-it did fix the problem in this way.
+If I press Return, or double-click the "Fix-it" suggestion in the dialog, Xcode really inserts the parentheses - and the error vanishes, because the problem is solved.